Kuchesar Fort: Role of Kuchesar In Indian History

-The Rao Raj Vilas Kuchesar Fort is a heritage hotel located in Kuchesar.
-The Kuchesar Fort served as the former seat of the Jat Kingdom in Uttar Pradesh.
-The Rao Raj Vilas Kuchesar Fort is beautiful heritage and impressive than it is portrayed in its photographs.
-The Fort has royal, pastoral parts, which are ideal for a wedding location, making it a great wedding destination in India, just as the cores of the Fort are perfect for an extravagant royal wedding.

 The established area of the Fort, tracing back to the 1730s belongs to Kunwar Ajit Singh, the grandson of Rao Giriraj Singh, who is the last Rao Bahadur of Kuchesar.
 He holds part of the stronghold as his home, and the other segment has been made into a royal hotel, being overseen by his children Anant Jeet Singh and AnekJit Singh.

 The heritage hotel named Rao Raj Vilas, Kuchesar, has been re-established and is being overseen by the owner's family.
 It has been in function since 2007.
 Neemrana revamped the other part of the Fort.
-From the mid-18th century, the Fort has been excellently preserved and reworked into one of India's top exotic heritage hotels.